-White Pizza with Sweet Potato and Carmelized Onions
+White Pizza with Sweet Potato, Onions, and Olives

-Here’s a delectably different kind of pizza—a white vegan pizza brimming with well-cooked onions, tasty sweet potato, and briny olives.
-Combined with most any kind of kale salad, this pizza makes a delicious fall or winter dinner.
+Here’s a delectably different kind of pizza—a white vegan pizza brimming with well-cooked onions, roasted sweet potato, and briny olives.
+Combined with most any kind of salad, this pizza makes a delicious cool-weather dinner.
+Photos by Evan Atlas.

 Makes: 6 slices

 - 2 large onions, quartered and thinly sliced (use yellow or red, or one of each)

 - 3 to 4 cloves garlic, thinly sliced

 - Half of one 12.3-ounce package firm silken tofu

 - 1/2 teaspoon salt

 - 1 cup vegan mozzarella-style shredded cheese, such as Daiya

 - 1/3 cup oil-cured pitted black olives, such as Kalamata, chopped